paytabscom/paytabs-opencart/README.md

 8. Click the `Save` button *(The blue button on top-right of the page)* button

 - - -
+## Enable Refund Functionality

+You should apply the modifications in order to have the Refund functionality [More details](#applying-the-modifications).

 ## Log Access